sonusindhu/mark-one/CONTRIBUTING.md

 # Adding Components to the Library

-## Style
+## Code Style

-The component should be the default export of the file.
+Each file should contain only one component, and that component should be the default export of the file.

+Components should be re-exported from the `index.ts` file in its directory.

-Prefer stateless functional components wherever possible, using [hooks](https://reactjs.org/docs/hooks-reference.html) to manage state if necessary.
+Prefer functional components wherever possible, using [hooks](https://reactjs.org/docs/hooks-reference.html) to manage state if necessary.

-All components should pass eslint rules defined in .eslintrc.json.
-Check with `npm run lint`.
+All components should conform to eslint rules defined in `.eslintrc.json`.
+Check code with `npm run lint`.

+## Styled Components

-Use [`styled-components`](https://www.styled-components.com/) to apply css styles to components.
+We're using [`styled-components`](https://www.styled-components.com/) to apply css styles to components.

-Use constants for colors, spacing, borders, etc. These can be found at `TKTKTKTKTK`
+Values for colors, spacing, text sizes/styles, etc. should be defined as part of [the global theme](https://www.styled-components.com/docs/advanced#theming) in `src/Theme/BaseTheme.ts`

-Make sure the add the component to the `index.ts` file in its directory to ensure that it is re-exported correctly.

 ## Typescript

 All components in the library should be written in Typescript with the `.tsx` extension.

-All props for each component should be defined in an interface, which should be exported alongside the component.
+Props for each component should be defined in an interface, which should be a named export alongside the component.

 You can check your typing by running `npm run typecheck`